vcs-python/libvcs/docs/internals/index.md

 # Internals

 :::{warning}

-Internal APIs can break at any time and are not covered by semantic versioning or any other stability policy.
+Be careful with these!
+Internal APIs are **not** covered by version policies.
+They can break or be removed between minor versions!

+If you need an internal API stabilized please [file an issue](https://github.com/vcs-python/libvcs/issues).
 :::

 ```{toctree}